 Schools out!
 A group of pre-teens crosses the plaza in clusters of four and five.
 Some stop at the little monument to a local patron to share snacks on the grass.
 Behind them is a burst of frangipani trees with their bright red flowers and the majestic, and absurdly tall, Cuban palm trees native to the area.

 As evening falls the screeching of the wild parrots gets louder and louder.
-Boys and girls on roller blades whizz by executing daring stunts backwards.
+Boys and girls on roller blades whizz by executing daring stunts backward.
 A man and his kid toss a ball to each other, lovers hold hands and everyone else is glued to their phones.
 It occurs to me that I can’t remember when I experienced more perfect weather than in Santa Clara’s central square.

 As the day grows dark, the plaza lights come on casting a yellow glow.
 Soon musicians will be out in force playing amazingly good music in the plaza’s brightly colored central gazebo.
 This lively plaza is the highlight of Santa Clara.